mariamagro/Bayesian_Case_Study/README.md

 ## Results

-The insights are avaiable at the end of the notebook uploaded.
+The insights are available at the end of the notebook uploaded.